shorn/zinc/aws-infra/lambda/doc/oauth-oidc.md

 requires a "confidential client".
 The "confidential client" part means that the client needs to know a specific `client_secret` that must only be known to the client and the IdProvider.
-The secret can never be sent to the browser - it's the credential your system uses to identify itself to the IdProvider.
+The secret can never be sent to the browser - it's the credential your system uses to identify itself to the IdProvider[^id-provider-indentification].

-IdProviders require authorization of the client because they want can be sure the caller is someone they trust to do authentication on behalf of their users.
-Identifying the client system securely is also important so that the IdProvider can provide a nice prompt to the user about who they're authorizing to use their account, and for abuse detection (rate-limiting, etc.)

-Then there's the financial aspect.
-If you're using an IdProvider's auth system to make money - eventually, when there's enough money on the table (and you're solidly locked in), they'll want a slice of the pie.

 So, in the context of Zinc's use-case of authenticating users, the "app" is not the client, our AWS Lambda is the "client" (the lambda is the thing that knows the `client_secret`).